Ktor 3.3.2 Help

 5. Below you will find a set of plugins that you can add to your project.
 Plugins are building blocks that provide common functionality in a Ktor application, such as authentication, serialization and content encoding, compression, cookie support, and more.

-For the sake of this tutorial, no plugins need to be added to the project at this stage.
+For the sake of this tutorial, you don’t need to add any plugins at this stage.

 6. Click the Download button to generate and download your Ktor project.